Randommood/CraftConf2015/README.md

   * Patterns
 * Conclusions

 The epic soundtrack to this talk can be found on the [CraftConfTalk](https://open.spotify.com/user/randommood/playlist/6DWpHPDyR2F7yBZW4iKL2U) Spotify playlist.
+If you liked this talk and you are interested in Computer Science check out [Papers We Love](http://paperswelove.org/).
+We have chapters in many cities and aim to bring academic research close to practitioners.

 ![XKCD code quality](http://imgs.xkcd.com/comics/code_quality.png)